HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 ```

-## The use of these new cluster managing skills in the future ecosystem
+## The new cluster managing skills enhances the future ecosystem

 When we use the [`cluster`] and [`multisession`] parallel backends of
 the **future** package, we rely on the **parallelly** package
 internally.
-Because of the new ability to check whether a remote
-parallel worker is alive or not, the Futureverse can now give more
+Thanks to these new abilities, the Futureverse can now
-informative error message whenever we fail to launch a future or when
+give more informative error message whenever we fail to launch a
-we fail to retrieve the results of one.
-For example, if a parallel
+future or when we fail to retrieve the results of one.
+For example,
-worker has terminated, we might get:
+if a parallel worker has terminated, we might get:

 ```r
 f <- future(slow_fcn(42))